Here you can find information about talks I have given.

 See above for abstract and notes.

 Persistent homology is a tool used to extract topological invariants from datasets.
 It has applications in a number of non-mathematical disciplines (notably medicine and biology).
-In this talk, I'll give an introduction to peristent homology, and explore some financial applications
+In this talk, I'll give an introduction to peristent homology, and explore some financial applications.

 The Euler characteristic is an invariant of manifolds which is preserved under an equivalence relation called bordism.
 The set of bordism classes of manifolds admits a commutative ring structure, and this invariant lifts to a ring homomorphism.
 In fact, bordism defines a homology theory, and gives rise to a topological object called a ring spectrum.
 In this talk, I will discuss the problem of lifting the Euler characteristic ring homomorphism to a map of ring spectra, and the various difficulties involved when considering commutativity.